 A diversified portfolio contains assets whose returns are dissimilar, in other words, weakly or negatively correlated with one another.
 So it is useful to think of the exposures of an organization as a portfolio and consider the impact of changes or additions on the potential risk of the total.

 Although diversification is an important tool in managing financial risks.
 It is among counterparties that may reduce the risk that unexpected events adversely impact the organization through defaults.
 Diversification among investment assets reduces the magnitude of loss if one issuer fails.
-It is of customers, suppliers, and financing sources that reduces the possibility that an organization will have its business adversely affected by changes outside management’s control.
+It is customers, suppliers, and financing sources that reduce the possibility that an organization will have its business adversely affected by changes outside management’s control.
 Although the risk of loss still exists, diversification may reduce the opportunity for large adverse outcomes.

 Risk Management Process

 The process of financial risk management certification comprises strategies that enable an organization to manage the risks associated with financial markets.
 So risk management is a dynamic process that should evolve with an organization and its business.
 So it involves and impacts many parts of an organization including treasury, sales, marketing, legal, tax, commodity, and corporate finance.